-When you have a gas leak in your Jim Thorpe, Pennsylvania home, then this is a very serious situation.
+When you have a gas leak in your home, then this is a very serious situation.
 To avoid such situations, you should have a plumber inspect your gas pipes and you should have an HVAC contractor inspect your heating system.
 R.F.
 Ohl offers both professional HVAC and plumbing services which you can take advantage of to prevent a situation like this from happening in your home.
 We service Jim Thorpe, Pennsylvania and the surrounding areas.

 All of our services are fast and affordable.
 You can count on us to do the job right, the first time.
 Your safety and satisfaction are our top priority.